 Utilizing CBM Data in Practice

-In 2011, the Norwegian Ministry of Foreign Affairs commissioned me to carry out a research project investigating how the Confidence Building Measures are utilized in practice by Biological Weapons Convention member states.
+I was commissioned by the Norwegian Ministry of Foreign Affairs to carry out a research project investigating how the Confidence Building Measures are utilized in practice by Biological Weapons Convention member states.

 A Working Paper providing quantitative data on the number of states submitting and accessing CBMs, as well as qualitative data on how states actually use the CBMs once they access them, was submitted by Norway, Switzerland and New Zealand to the Seventh Review Conference of the BWC in December 2011.
 The Working Paper also outlined a series of recommendations on how States Parties can best utilize completed CBM returns.